inkVerb/vubuntu/install-BIOS-UEFI.md

-# BIOS and Other Settings for Ubuntu
+# BIOS, EFI & Other Settings for Ubuntu

 ## BIOS
 Fastbook: Disabled